Dacian22/Medicar/README.md

  | `LLM_Function_Calling.py`     | Determines if the incident impacts only the given node or the neighborhood as well              |
  | `LLM_MetaModel.py`     | Combines the best approaches in a single call        |

 ### Module `Vehicle`
-The module `Vehicle` creates a given number of vehicles and locates them according to the start coordinates.
+The module `Vehicle` creates a given number of vehicles and locates them according to the given start coordinates.
 It includes several functions to communicate under the topic “/vehicles” with the module `Simulation` via MQTT. `Vehicle` sends information about the current status of the vehicles and gets the routes for the orders from the module `Simulation`.
 | File                      | Role                                                     |
 |---------------------------|----------------------------------------------------------|
 | `main.py`                 | Main script to activate and locate vehicles              |